SINCE THE TASTING DESCRIBED, MOST WINES TASTED THAT DAY HAVE MOVED ON TO A NEW VINTAGE.

 Importer, chef, wine producer

-Let this take nothing away from the Renegade (oaked 18 for months in second- and third-fill barrels), which, again, at a tenner, represents a brilliant glass.
+Let this take nothing away from the Renegade (oaked 18 for months in second- and third-fill barrels), which represents a brilliant glass.
 It’s horses and (starter/main) courses with these two.

 My personal highlight?
 The last glass of all.
 See, I go potty for even middling dessert wines.
 Outstanding ones make my head spin and my fingers twitch.
 And the T Noble Late Harvest Chenin 2013 comfortably fits the category of The Very Best Dessert Wines I Have Yet Encountered.
 It’s that perfect match of acidity and sugar (nominally 145g/litre RS) with a stunning intensity and finish: it’s a week from the tasting and I can still feel the latter now.
 It’s fully botrytised as well as late-harvested (as late as May) with multiple pickings (4 or 5 times), which yields a wine of exceptional finesse and balance.